 The recommended intervention plan will include areas of knowledge and/or skill requiring intervention, specific actions required of the student including level of performance required for completion, name(s) of supervising instructor(s), and a timeline for completion.
 The content will be developed and signed by the referring faculty member (who may also be the student's preceptor), the student's preceptor, and the student, with additional faculty and/or professional staff input as appropriate.
+Please see Academic/Clinical Intervention for additional details.
 The Individual Intervention Plan template is included in Appendix I.2 of the Handbook.